compulim/react-chain-of-responsibility/README.md

 Over multiple years, this pattern is proven to be very flexible and expandable in [Bot Framework Web Chat](https://github.co/microsoft/BotFramework-WebChat/).
 Internal parts of Web Chat is written as middleware consumed by itself.
 Multiple bundles with various sizes can be offered by removing some middleware and treeshaking them off.

 Middleware and router in [ExpressJS](https://expressjs.com/) also inspired us to learn more about this pattern.
+Its default middleware returns 404 is a very innovative approach.

 [Bing chat](https://bing.com/chat/) helped us understand and experiment with different naming.